 Open House at the Coalition (Members Only)

-To register for the French on June 18th, click here.
+To join us for the English session on June 20th at 9am EST, click here.

-To register for Spanish on June 20th, click here.
+To join us for the session in Spanish on June 20th at 11am EST, click here.

 The schedule for July-December 2019 will be available in the Spring.
 For more information, please email email@example.com.